 What are three lighthearted or frivolous things that you can’t live without?

 First, is Nothing Bundt Cakes, which I am so obsessed with.
 Second would be my dog Chloe, who is my fur baby.
 Third, would be Allbirds.
 I finally got a pair about six months ago, and they are the most comfortable shoes I have ever worn.
 I take them everywhere with me.

-Thank you for chatting with us, Katherine, and thanks to Gretchen Bell for the fabulous photos.
+Thank you for chatting with us, Rachel, and thanks to Gretchen Bell for the fabulous photos.